FOUNDATIONS OF MICROECONOMICS - 2022/3

 Students will receive verbal feedback during lectures and tutorials through direct questioning.
 After the class test, the test questions, solutions, and main feedback will be discussed in class.
 The solutions will also be posted on SurreyLearn.
 This will help students to judge their own performance and prepare for the final exam.
 In addition, students will be encouraged to attend office hours to receive further individual verbal feedback.

-- provide an in-depth understanding of core principles of microeconomics
+- Provide students with an in-depth understanding of core principles of microeconomics

 C - Cognitive/analytical